-The trading suspension declared by the company shall terminate following the completion of a full trading day after the public announcement which triggered the trading suspension or on a date declared by the Company.
+No director, officer or employee listed on Schedule I, as amended from time to time, (as well as any individual or entity covered by this Policy by virtue of their relationship to such director, officer or employee) shall purchase or sell any security of the Company during the period beginning on the 15th calendar day of the last month of any fiscal quarter of the Company and ending after completion of the second full trading day after the public release of earnings data for such fiscal quarter or during any other trading suspension period declared by the Company, such period, a "blackout period."
 A "trading day" is a day on which U.S. national stock exchanges and the Tel Aviv Stock Exchange, as applicable, are open for trading.
 If, for example, the Company were to make an announcement on Monday prior to 9:30 a.m.
 Eastern Time, then the blackout period would terminate after the close of trading on Tuesday.
-If an announcement was made on Monday after 9:30 a.m.
+If an announcement were made on Monday after 9:30 a.m.
 Eastern Time, then the blackout period would terminate after the close of trading on Wednesday.
 If you have any question as to whether information is publicly available, please direct an inquiry to the Compliance Officer.

 If the Company's chief financial officer believes that material financial information is present that justifies advancing the start date of the quarterly blackout period, the chief financial officer may determine to advance the start date of the blackout period.
-In such case, the Compliance Officer will inform all board members, officers and employees of the revised start date of the blackout period.
+In such case, the Compliance Officer will inform the persons listed in Schedule I of the revised start date of the blackout period.

-A Covered Person who holds options to purchase ordinary shares that expire during a blackout period and wishes to exercise them during the blackout period shall apply in writing to the Company's general counsel, providing all necessary details for the matter to be considered.
-The general counsel will examine the request and determine whether the options can be exercised and under what conditions.
+A Covered Person who holds options to purchase ordinary shares that expire during a blackout period and wishes to exercise them during the blackout period shall apply in writing to the Company's General Counsel, providing all necessary details for the matter to be considered.
+The General Counsel will examine the request and determine whether the options can be exercised and under what conditions.
 Such Covered Person shall not make a transaction in Company securities before receiving written approval from the General Counsel.